Owl Modular Summary Term 3

 Your child may like to play simple games with you.
 Some favourites are: chase and “traffic lights” when riding a scooter or bike.
 Some children are beginning to enjoy playing games such a chase or taking turns to kick a football to each other.

 All children will be developing their ability to explore and investigate new materials and tactile experiences using their senses.
-This term we will be exploring different materials such as slime (for Halloween); looking at how materials can be changed when we create chocolate finger fireworks, and making shortbread and salt dough decorations for Christmas.
+This term we will be exploring the sensory garden.

 To support your child’s learning at home encourage him/her to look at the outside.
 Perhaps talking about the appearance of frost, its feel and colour.
 Look at patterns on glass and leaves.
 Finding out what happens if you breathe on it.